AriFordsham/GHCWiki/working-conventions/git/submodules.md

 ```

-At this point, the remote `haddock.git` contains newer commits in the `master` brnach, which still need to be registered with `ghc.git`:
+At this point, the remote `haddock.git` contains newer commits in the `master` branch, which still need to be registered with `ghc.git`:

 ```
-# if you want, you can inspect with `git submodule` and/or `git status` if there are submodules needing attention;
+# if you want, you can inspect with `git submodule` and/or `git status`
+# if there are submodules needing attention;
-# specifically, both should report new commits in `util/haddock`
+# specifically, the commands below should report new commits in `util/haddock`
 git submodule
+git submodule summary
 git status

 # Register the submodule update for the next `git commit` as you would any other file